softwareguru/airflowsummit-website/content/sessions/2024/aip-63-dag-versioning-where-are-we.md

 ---
-title: "AIP-63: DAG Versioning - Where are we?"
+title: "AIP-63 (DAG Versioning): Where are we?"
 slug: aip-63-dag-versioning-where-are-we
 speakers:
  - Jed Cunningham